Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Flamelet Connection with

 In Figure \ref{Tmaxeps}, the maximum temperature is parameterized by $\epsilon/\nu_{\infty}$.
 To achieve this, $S^*$ is related to $\epsilon/\nu$ using the first expression from Equation \ref{29}.
 Although the value of $C_{vd}$ is not known at this time, a value of 1 has been selected for demonstration purposes.
-With $\mathrm{S_1}$=1/2, the inflow strain rate becomes $S^*=\sqrt{\epsilon/(3\nu)}$.
+With $S_1=1/2$, the inflow strain rate becomes $S^*=\sqrt{\epsilon/(3\nu)}$.
 This illustrates how $\epsilon$, which is determined from the resolved scale, can serve as a tracking effectively connecting the flamelet to resolved scale computations.

-\cite{walsh} employed a Flamelet Progress Variable (FPV) approach coupled with the RANS equations to study methane-vitiated air combustion in highly accelerating mixing layers.
-In the FPV approach, $\chi_{st}$ is monotonically mapped to a progress variable that is defined at the sub-scale but tracked at the resolved scale using a constructed transport equation.
-However, as shown in Figure \ref{Tmaxeps}, it is conceivable to replace the progress variable with $\epsilon$, which is directly available from the resolved-scale RANS equations.

-Figures \ref{chistS} and \ref{chisteps} plot stoichiometric scalar dissipation rates $\chi_{st}$ for the three Fickian models against $S^*$ and $\epsilon/\nu_{\infty}$, respectively.
-While $\chi_{st}$ has been chosen for consistency with the classical models, there is no inherent reason why $\chi_{max}$ could not be used instead.
+Figures \ref{chistS} and \ref{chistSqrteps} plot stoichiometric scalar dissipation rates $\chi_{st}$ for the three models against $S^*$ and $\sqrt{\epsilon/\nu_{\infty}}$, respectively.
 The $\chi_{st}$ used in the classical model, represented by the red line, is bijective and grows linearly with $S^*$, as a result of the assumed functional form of $\chi(Z,\omega)$.
 As previously discussed, in the Rotational Flamelet model, scalar dissipation is not assumed but determined by solving the momentum equation.
 The differences between the blue and black curves clearly demonstrate how scalar dissipation rate becomes a function of vorticity, i.e., $\chi(Z,\omega)$.
 Furthermore, contrary to the classical model, stable and unstable solutions have distinct $\chi_{st}$ values.